MalwareMania/IMGUI-Overlay/README.md

 # 🖥️ How to use it?

-Change the pid variable to match your target game's process name
+Change the window title in the FindWindowW call to match your target game's window title.

 Made with IMGUI in C++